bzylich/linguistic-skill-modeling/README.md

 ## Preparing the data for our models
+If you plan to run DKT or DAS3H with word embeddings, you must use src/process_fastword_embeddings.py to retrieve all the necessary word embeddings for the dataset.
+This requires the [fasttext python module](https://pypi.org/project/fasttext/) and the relevant language models from [fasttext](https://fasttext.cc/docs/en/crawl-vectors.html).

+    python process_fastword_embeddings.py

 To prepare data for our models, use the following command (using src/das3h/prepare_data.py).
 Note that the --lemma and --tags options are optional.
 These correspond to using the lemma form of words and including linguistic tags, respectively.
 You may also have to change the path to the dataset in the script.